pravendrakushwaha/pravendrakushwaha.github.io/variable.md

 A variable is a “named storage” for data.
-We can use variables to store goodies, visitors, and other data.
+We can use variables to store data.

 To create a variable in JavaScript, use the let keyword.

-also we create a vaiable in JavaScript, use the 'var' keyword but the thing is there is one major diffrence if u declare 'var' in main u can access it in all over global area but 'let' cant use out of the block.
+also we create a variable in JavaScript, use the 'var' keyword but the thing is there is one major diffrence if u declare 'var' in main u can access it in all over global area but 'let' cant use out of the block.

 if u dont use 'let' or var it will automatically define it as a 'var'